guillim/simple-chat/README.md

-# Simple Chat window: the starter point to build your own chat, in seconds
+# Simple Chat: get your own chat, in seconds

-Note: was modified from the original version of cesarve77. so all this bellow may be slightly different now.
+Note: was modified from the original version of cesarve77. so all this bellow may be slightly different now, and is still under construction.
+Feel free to ask by opening issues.

 ## Features

-- Very simple api chat window
+- Deadly simple: integrate the chat icon on top of your page, done.
 - your are connected with your default meteorID
-- you need to give a roomId as
 - auto scroll on new message
 - load more button
 - Avatar based on the username

+- you need to give a roomId as

 ## Installing